Three pink tennis balls on a blue court

 The Code: USTA Comment 30.2: "Is coaching permitted during a rest period?
 Yes.
 Coaching is permitted during a 3-minute or 10-minute rest period.
 However, coaching is not allowed in the following situations: A 2-minute set break”

-Is coaching allowed during suspended play?
+In tennis, is coaching allowed during suspended play?

 Source: